Vacuum flange: CF (Conflat)

-CF (ConFlat) flanges use an oxygen-free high thermal conductivity copper gasket and knife-edge flange to achieve an ultrahigh vacuum seal.
+CF (ConFlat) flanges use a gasket (typically oxygen-free high thermal conductivity copper or aluminum) and a knife-edge flange (stainless steel for copper gaskets and hardened aluminum for aluminum gaskets) to achieve an ultrahigh vacuum seal.
 The term "ConFlat" is a registered trademark of Varian, Inc., so "CF" is commonly used by other flange manufacturers.
 Each face of the two mating CF flanges has a knife edge, which cuts into the softer metal gasket, providing an extremely leak-tight, metal-to-metal seal.
-Deformation of the metal gasket fills small defects in the flange, allowing Conflat flanges operate down to 10−13 Torr (10−11 Pa) pressure.
+Deformation of the metal gasket fills small defects in the flange, allowing ConFlat flanges to operate down to 10−13 Torr (10−11 Pa) pressure.
 The knife edge is recessed in a groove in each flange.
 In addition to protecting the knife edge, the groove helps hold the gasket in place, which aligns the two flanges and also reduces gasket expansion during bake-out.
-For stainless-steel conflat flanges, baking temperatures of 450 °C can be achieved; the temperature is limited by the choice of gasket material.
+For stainless-steel ConFlat flanges, baking temperatures of 450 °C can be achieved; the temperature is limited by the choice of gasket material.
 CF flanges are sexless and interchangeable.
 In North America, flange sizes are given by flange outer diameter in inches, while in Europe and Asia, sizes are given by tube inner diameter in millimeters.
 Despite the different naming conventions, the actual flanges are the same.

 ConFlat gaskets were originally invented by William Wheeler and other engineers at Varian in an attempt to build a flange that would not leak after baking.